 Personality

-Yates draws on research undertaken by Kyl-Heku and Buss 1996, who identified within the Big 5 Personality Traits that candidates with the traits of extraversion and conscientiousness, do better at interview.
-It’s probably no surprise that extroverts perform well in these situations.
-They’re comfortable with social interactions and are more likely to present as enthusiastic and relaxed.
+Yates draws on research undertaken by Kyl-Heku and Buss 1996, who identified within the Big 5 Personality Traits that candidates with the traits of extraversion and conscientiousness perform better at interview.
+It’s probably no surprise that extroverts perform better in these situations.
+They are more comfortable with social interactions and are more likely to present as enthusiastic and relaxed.
 They talk more and are better at coping with stressful situations.
 Those who also have conscientiousness as a trait take time to prepare and research before the interview.
 The investment in preparation in turn feeds confidence, so can be a winning trait combination.

 Of course you may now be interested to learn what your Big 5 personality traits are.
 You can complete a FREE questionnaire here.